 Welcome to 12 Ways to Play Better Blues Guitar, a lesson series designed to give you a solid foundation in this essential style.
-In the last lesson, I demonstrated ways of improving your blues playing by accenting the offbeats on a one-chord groove in A. This time I’ll do something similar, but emphasizing the backbeat—or beats 2 and 4—on an A7 chord.
+I previously showed you how to use rhythmic contrast by applying different note values—quarter notes, eighths, and triplets—over different beats.
+In this lesson, I’ll demonstrate how to improve your blues playing by accenting the offbeats, all on a one-chord groove in A.

 David Hamburger is a composer, guitarist, and instructor based in Austin, Texas. www.fretboardconfidential.com

 Many of the teachers who contribute lessons to Acoustic Guitar also offer private or group instruction, in-person or virtually.
 Check out our Acoustic Guitar Teacher Directory to learn more!